traghav/ripe/README.md

 Surprisingly, bouncy numbers become more and more common and by the time we reach 21780 the proportion of bouncy numbers is equal to 90%.

 Find the least number for which the proportion of bouncy numbers is exactly 99%.

+** Getting 21791 instead of 21780 for p(0.9).
+Can't see any implementation errors.
+Using float gives slightly different results.

+** 1587097 is the answer